André Gide: Struggle for values

-Sexual delinquency
+Pederasty

 In his journal, Gide distinguishes between adult-attracted "sodomites" and boy-loving "pederasts", categorizing himself as the latter.

 I call a pederast the man who, as the word indicates, falls in love with young boys.
 I call a sodomite ("The word is sodomite, sir," said Verlaine to the judge who asked him if it were true that he was a sodomist) the man whose desire is addressed to mature men...The pederasts, of whom I am one (why cannot I say this quite simply, without your immediately claiming to see a brag in my confession?), are much rarer, and the sodomites much more numerous, than I first thought...That such loves can spring up, that such relationships can be formed, it is not enough for me to say that this is natural; I maintain that it is good; each of the two finds exaltation, protection, a challenge in them; and I wonder whether it is for the youth or the elder man that they are more profitable.

 From an interview with film documentarian Nicole Védrès with Andre Gide:

 Védrès "May I ask you an indiscreet question?

 Gide "There are no indiscreet questions, only indiscreet answers."

 Védrès "Is it true, cher Maître, that you are a homosexual?"

 Gide "No monsieur, I am not a homosexual, I am a pederast!"